developingAlex/lakedisappointment/README.md

     `web/build`

 1. Inspect the cloud based terminal on netlify for your project and you should hopefully see 'site is live' at the bottom after a successful deployment.

+1. In deploy settings you can customise the deployment a little, like customise the site name.

+1. [As per the netlify docs](https://www.netlify.com/docs/redirects/#history-pushstate-and-single-page-apps), you need to have a _redirects file within the /web/ folder , add this line to that file:

+    `/*  /index.html 200`

+    then copy that _redirects file into the /web/build folder, so that it's now in both

+    What that does is it redirects any subdomain path entered by the user back to the index.html page, so when a user enters for example yarra.netlify.com/products. it doesn't look for an actual products page, it just directs it back to the same index.html file of the site.
+At that point React takes over and changes what is displayed based on the url entered.

+1. Go to scripts and add the following script:

+    `"build":"react-scripts build && cp _redirects build/_redirects",`

+    because the build process replaces the whole build folder, which will blow away our _redirects file